muritane/coordination-architecture/load-bearing_theory_stack.md

 * distinctions cease to appear as choices,
 * constraints feel descriptive rather than imposed,
 * disagreement occurs within the representation, not about it.

+Apparent settlement sustained primarily by buffering, displacement, external subsidy, or load export does **not** constitute genuine local sufficiency.

 Settled closure is always local, contingent, and revisable under drift.